 1. Empower Yourself

 The first and the hardest thing to do is recognize that you are in a bad financial situation and you have to decide to do something about it consciously.
 Arm yourself with knowledge about money, so that you can learn to master it.
 There are a lot of good books, blogs, and websites that you can peruse to build your knowledge.
 I recommend this short article on wealth building.

 2. Stop Carrying Credit Cards

-3. Consolidate Your and Pay Down Your Debt
+3. Consolidate and Pay Down Your Debt

 If you owe money on several credit cards, it is time to make phone calls.
 Call your credit card companies and ask them to lower the interest rate.
 If the customer service representative refuses, hang up and call back again — another person may be more helpful.

 While you are going through this phone exercise, make a list of all your credit cards.
-For each write down the current balance, interest rate, negotiated interest rate, balance transfer fee, and any other note.
+For each writes down the current balance, interest rate, negotiated interest rate, balance transfer fee, and any other note.
 You will want to come back to this later.

 Lastly, ask your Credit Union or local bank to see if they would offer you a personal loan.
-If the rate is good, you can use this money to pay off balances on credit cards with higher interest rates.
+If the rate is reasonable, you can use this money to pay off balances on credit cards with higher interest rates.